cladkins/piosk-ubuntu/README.md

 - **Single-Screen Mode**: Use the original dashboard and runner
 - **Multi-Screen Mode**: Use the multi-screen interface and runner
 - Both modes can coexist and be switched between as needed

+### Mode Persistence Through Reboot
+PiOSK automatically remembers which mode (single-screen or multi-screen) was last active and restores it after system reboot:

+- **Automatic Detection**: The system detects which mode was running before reboot
+- **Smart Startup**: Uses `runner-smart.sh` to start the correct mode on boot
+- **State Storage**: Last mode is saved to `last-mode.txt` when starting any mode
+- **Fallback**: Defaults to single-screen mode if no previous state is found

+#### How It Works
+1. When you start **single-screen mode**: Saves "single-screen" to state file
+2. When you start **multi-screen mode**: Saves "multi-screen" to state file
+3. On system **reboot/login**: `runner-smart.sh` reads the state file and starts the correct mode
+4. **No manual intervention needed**: The system automatically restarts in the same mode you were using

+This ensures your kiosk display configuration persists through power cycles and system restarts without requiring manual reconfiguration.

 ## Switcher Control